schellingerhout/schellingerhout.github.io/_posts/2019-09-12-datatransmission3.md

 ### Someone needs to manage the memory ###

 In the scenario described above the sender holds the record that has the `String` type.
 This type just like dynamic arrays (like `TArray<Double>`) are reference counted types.
-Referencing the underlyping data of these types as either `PChar` for `String`, or `PDouble` for `TArray<Double>` does not increment the reference count.
+Referencing the underlying data of these types as either `PChar` for `String`, or `PDouble` for `TArray<Double>` does not increment the reference count.
 This means that as soon as the dynamic array or string is out of scope the memory is disposed and the pointer is invalid.

 *Note:* Dynamic arrays and strings must be kept alive via a reference as long as there is a pointer to their underlying data.
 {: .notice}

 There are a few ways to manage this.
 * Receiving party allocates memory for the transmitting party to fill with data.
 The receiving party disposes the memory after it processed it (and at its convenience).
 * Transmitting party allocates memory for the receiving party to copy or process completely (no references held).
 The transmitting party disposes the memory
 * once the send method returns, or
   * waits to be notified that the receiving party is done with the data, or
-        * the receving party terminates the session
+  * the receiving party terminates the session

-The scenario of allocating memory to be filled is very common in the Windows API, this is often a two step call.
+The scenario of allocating memory to be filled is very common in the Windows API, this is often a two-step call.
 The first call would pass the buffer as `nil` and receive the size that you need to allocate.

 In the rest of this discussion I will focus on the easier method of synchronous transmission where I assume data is received and copied or completely processed into other types at the receiver before I return.
 This way the transmitter can dispose as soon as the method call into the receiver returns

 ### Abstract types can be used to direct data ###

-In section 1 I coverted the idea of abstract structured types.
-The idea was that if we had a record that shared part of its structure with another we could safely interpret a pointer (memory address) as the smaller abstract of these types (sometimes called a header record).
+In section 1 I covered the idea of abstract structured types.
+The idea was that if we had a record that shared part of its structure with another, we could safely interpret a pointer (memory address) as the smaller abstract of these types (sometimes called a header record).
 This is the same concept used in Windows messaging where `DEV_BROADCAST_HDR` is essentially the header part of other records such as `DEV_BROADCAST_DEVICEINTERFACE` or `DEV_BROADCAST_VOLUME`.
-The determination of how the memory could be fully interepreted was contained in `dbcv_devicetype`.
+The determination of how the memory could be fully interpreted was contained in `dbcv_devicetype`.

 {% highlight pascal %}
 ...